cauli/TwineJson/README.md

 TwineJson exports Twine2 projects to JSON, adding information that goes beyond plaintext data.

 You can, for instance, generate hierarchical JSONs that contains the information of ancestors of each passage.

-## Features
-+ Automatically saves to .json file by using the HTML5 File API
-+ Builds hierarchical or non-hierarchical (plain) JSON objects
-+ Detects cyclic stories to avoid a hierarchical inception
-+ Custom JSON properties by using the {{propertyKey}}Value{{/propertyKey}} syntax
-+ Exports Twine position information
-+ Builds clean expanded or minified JSON

 ## Adding custom properties